LadipoSanni/LadipoSanni/README.md

 - 👀 I’m interested in Software engineering
 - 🌱 I’m currently learning DevOps tools like Docker,Kubernettes, Ansible,and others
 - 💞️ I’m looking to collaborate on Building an e-commerce fashion application.
--  I'm currently working on Correspondence Tracking System
+-  I'm currently working with learnspace.africa
 - 📫 How to reach me ladicorp24m@gmail.com

 <!---